semgrep/semgrep-docs/docs/writing-rules/private-rules.md

 ## Creating private rules

 Create private rules the same way you create other custom rules.
-Private rules are stored in Semgrep Registry but are not visible outside of your organization.
-Two sections below can help you to create and save your private rules either through Semgrep Cloud Platform or through your command line.
+Private rules are stored in Semgrep Registry but they are not visible outside your organization.
+The two sections below can help you to create and save your private rules.

 :::info Prerequisite
 [Team or Enterprise tier](https://semgrep.dev/pricing) of Semgrep Code.